reactjs/react.dev/content/docs/refs-and-the-dom.md

 }
 ```

+> Note
+>
+> In this examples a new Ref is created on every render.
+For function components we recommend using [useRef](/docs/hooks-reference.html#useref) instead since it returns the same ref across multiple renders.

 ### Exposing DOM Refs to Parent Components {#exposing-dom-refs-to-parent-components}

 In rare cases, you might want to have access to a child's DOM node from a parent component.
 This is generally not recommended because it breaks component encapsulation, but it can occasionally be useful for triggering focus or measuring the size or position of a child DOM node.